kc-ml2/tracking_recovery_text/README.md

-# Recovory from Tracking Failure with Location-Relevant Text Detection for Indoor Visual SLAM
+# Recovery from Tracking Failure with Location-Relevant Text Detection for Indoor Visual SLAM

 This repository contains the supplementary code for our CoRL 2025 submission.